Red on Black

 Snake on ground, I'm not around."

 So I thought, red on black, that's me, because I don't have venom (I hope!).
 And then I remembered that red on black is very Japanese-y.
-(I even have an apron made with red kanji on a black background.)
+(I even have an apron with red kanji on a black background.)
 And I am ALL about Japanese stuff, having grown up there and everything. :-)

 "Stroke of Genius" happened as a play on words.
 In 2006 I had a stroke, and every day my husband encourages me to use my remaining brain cells to the best of my ability.
 I love to organize, make crafts, and go on adventures (safe ones).
 I will be sharing craft stuff, free and cheap stuff, date stuff, kid and school stuff, pretty much everything else in my life-stuff that I am and do.
 I hope that through my blog posts, you will be encouraged to accept and make the best of challenges God throws at your life.